yuanwu2017/llm-d-infra/quickstart/README-step-by-step.md

 # llm-d-infra Quick Start - Step by step

-Getting started with llm-d-infra through step by step procedures.
+Getting started with llm-d-infra through step-by-step procedures.

 This guide will walk you through the steps to install and deploy llm-d-infra on a Kubernetes cluster, with the place of customization.